 Whether prosecutors and courts may play a censorial role, make judgments about the value of speech, and decide which critical statements, or which forms of verbal criticism, venting, or otherwise “annoying” expressive conduct, do or do not have social utility.

 Read: Raphael Golb on his night in the Rikers Island jail; six more months to follow if verdict upheld on appeal.
 Surrender to Rikers is currently stayed pending further appellate proceedings.

 All of the appeal briefs point to a list of 90 similar examples, never before criminalized in the United States.

-The reply brief and the current brief filed with the Court of Appeals in Albany point to an updated list of additional examples.
+The briefs filed with the Court of Appeals in Albany point to an updated list of additional examples.